LAYA – GASA

 Overnight in camp.

 This is one of the shortest trekking days.
-The walk starts off on a path along the hillside with views across the valley.
-After a few hours you will catch a splendid view of Tserim Kang, before descending to Gang Yul (‘village at the pass’), a picturesque village of about 150 people.
-From here it is only an hour or so on a path which runs along the hillside until we reach our camp at Chebisa (3910 m), where it is possible to visit some village houses and a waterfall just behind the village.
-(10 km, 5 hours)
+The walls are off on a path along the hillside with views across the valley.
+After a few hours, you will catch a splendid view of Tseri Kang before descending to Gang Yul (‘village at the pass’), a picturesque village of about 150 people.

 Overnight in camp.

 The trail climbs gradually at first, getting steeper and steeper through wild pastures where yaks graze.
 You may also catch sight of blue sheep and eagles.
-Eventually we cross Gobu La (4350 m).
-From here it is a short walk down through rhododendron forest to the stream where we will stop for lunch.
-The afternoon’s walk is through pine and rhododendron forest, descending to the river from where the path traverses the hillside before climbing steeply once more to reach Shomuthang (3985 m).
-The camp is near a tributary to the Mo Chu, which emerges below the Gasa Tsachu (Hot Spring).
-From here you can see the helipad, sometimes used if the passes get snowed in.
-(17 km, 7 hours)
+Eventually, we crossed Gobu La (4350 m).
+From here it is a short walk down through the rhododendron forest to the stream where we will stop for lunch.

 Overnight in camp.